-The $dI/dV$ curves in Fig.~\ref{fig:2-varyT}(a) \emph{above } $T_c$ also have peaks whose breadth increases rapidly with $T$ as indicated by the green dashed lines for OD80 in Fig.~\ref{fig:2-varyT}(b).
+The $dI/dV$ curves in Fig.~\ref{fig:2-varyT}(a) \emph{above} $T_c$ also have peaks whose breadth increases rapidly with $T$ as indicated by the green dashed lines for OD80 in Fig.~\ref{fig:2-varyT}(b).
 They appear to be states-conserving, for example at 84~K the polynomial normalization used earlier gives a $dI/dV$ curve that conserves states to within 2.2$\%$ for the range of $V$ shown in Fig.~\ref{fig:2-varyT}(a).
-The presence of these broad peaks for $p$ = 0.19 agrees with the recent laser ARPES study of Bi-2212 showing a trisected s/c dome \cite{Vishik2012} and a pseudogap above $T_c$ extending up to $p=0.22$.
-But at low $T$ the pseudogap sets in abruptly below $p$ = 0.19 \cite{Vishik2012} in agreement with earlier heat capacity \cite{Loram01} and penetration depth \cite{Anukool} measurements.
-We note that the energies of the broad peaks above $T_c$ are comparable with 2$\Delta_0$, so if they are caused by a competing mechanism \cite{Vishik2012} this would also tend suppress superconductivity once 2$\Delta_0(T)$ falls below a certain value.
+The presence of these broad peaks for $p$ = 0.19 agrees with a laser ARPES study~\cite{Vishik2012} of Bi-2212 showing a a pseudogap above $T_c$ extending up to $p=0.22$.
+However in a later section we show that for OD80 and presumably for the $p$ = 0.19 crystal studied by ARPES~\cite{Vishik2012}, the pseudogap above $T_c$ is consistent with the effect expected from superconducting fluctuations~\cite{Larkin}.
+In contrast the ``real'' pseudogap, which we believe to be an energy scale, sets in abruptly~\cite{Vishik2012} below $p$ = 0.19 in agreement with earlier heat capacity~\cite{Loram01} and penetration depth~\cite{Tallon2003,Anukool2009} measurements and is not expected to be visible in our data for OD80.
+Furthermore, in contrast to the gap above $T_c$ discussed here, the ``real'' pseudogap is not states-conserving~\cite{Loram01}.